|POLICY TITLE:||Information Security Policy|

 Violations of this Policy may result in suspension or loss of the violator's use privileges, with respect to Institutional Data and University owned Information Systems.
 Additional administrative sanctions may apply up to and including termination of employment or contractor status with the University.
 Civil, criminal and equitable remedies may apply.

-Exceptions to this Policy must be approved by the Information Security Office, under the guidance of the Executive Steering Committee on Computing ("ESCC"), and formally documented.
+Exceptions to this Policy must be approved by the Information Security Office and formally documented.
 Policy exceptions will be reviewed on a periodic basis for appropriateness.

 Agent, for the purpose of this Policy, is defined as any third-party that has been contracted by the University to provide a set of services and who stores, processes or transmits Institutional Data as part of those services.